 Bose Earbuds vs Jabra: Which Noise-cancelling Earbuds Win?

 Price and value

 The greatest wireless earphones generally have a $200 or more premium price tag.
-The QuietComfort Earbuds ($280) and the Jabra Elite 85t ($230) are costly devices on which you should feel comfortable spending your Christmas money.
+The QuietComfort Earbuds ($280) and the Jabra Elite 85t ($230) are expensive items that you can spend your Christmas money on.

 We feel that the Elite 85t provides greater functionality for your money.
 As enticing as Bose’s ANC technology and call quality are, some of the QuietComfort Earbuds’ flaws may make you reconsider paying the extra.

 No wireless earbuds can compete with the QuietComfort Earbuds’ active noise canceling.
 It’s amazing how Bose was able to take the same ANC found in the Bose 700 and improve on its capabilities with half the microphones.